x-govuk/govuk-prototype-components/docs/related-navigation.md

 ---
-title: Related navigation
 layout: sub-navigation
 order: 5
+title: Related navigation
+description: Show related content when prototyping guidance pages.
 ---

-The related navigation component is [a GOV.UK Publishing specific component](https://components.publishing.service.gov.uk/component-guide/related_navigation).

-This component may be useful if you are prototyping guidance pages that could be published on GOV.UK, or if your service needs to show related navigation.

 {% from "example/macro.njk" import appExample %}

 {{ appExample({
   component: "related-navigation"
 }) }}

+This component, [based on one from GOV.UK Publishing components](https://components.publishing.service.gov.uk/component-guide/related_navigation), may be useful if you are prototyping guidance pages that could be published on GOV.UK, or if your service needs to show related navigation.

 ## Component options